ShutongLi/dsc180_COVID_misinformation/README.md

 - `notebooks` contain some examples of the models this code will generate, detailing our findings under the circumstances in which we conducted our testing.
 - `config` contains easily changable parameters to test the data under various circumstances or change directories as needed.
 - `run.py` will build and run different the different parts of the source code, as needed by the user.
+- `references` cite the sources we used to construct this project.
 - `requirements.txt` lists the Python package dependencies of which the code relies on.
-- `references` cite the sources we used to construct this project.
+- Alternatively, `Dockerfile` and `run_jupyter.sh` are both included in case a user may want to recreate our project environment.

 ## How to Run